dcndn4/FinTech-BC-Final-IndStudy/README.md

 The functionality required to have the bot respond specifically to various text content aspects is the lambda functionality.
 I'm working my way towards reviewing that again soon.

+So, seems amazing, but the example flower-ordering bot does work (ignoring content).. seems like so little structure is provided yet it works.
+One new feature I've caught up with via this bot is the 'conversation flow' option - clicking on that arrow shows the steps within the intent/answer next intent/next answer through to fulfillment.
+Excellent!

 ## Slots

 So there are slots as a menu item, in the left bar of each of the bots, and then there are slots *within* the intent of each bot.
 Apparently those are two different things?
 I have one or more slots within each of the intents of each bot, but the flower bot also has a slot in the left menu (different from the slots in the intent) and the reminder bot doesn't have any slots in the menu bar.
 Perplexing.